zhao07/edx-platform/docs/en_us/data/source/internal_data_formats/wiki_data.rst

 `group_read`
 ------------
-    Whether the group has read access to the article.
+    Defines whether the group has read access to the article.

 `group_write`
 --------------
-    Whether the group has write access to the article.
+    Defines whether the group has write access to the article.

 `other_read`
 ------------
-    Whether others have read access to the article.
+    Defines whether others have read access to the article.

 `other_write`
 ----------------------
-    Whether others have read access to the article.
+    Defines whether others have read access to the article.

 ******************************************************
 Fields in the wiki_articlerevision file
 ******************************************************

-The header row of the wiki-articlerevision file, and a row of sample data, follow.
+The header row of the wiki-articlerevision SQL file, and a row of sample data, follow.

-    id  revision_number user_message  automatic_log ip_address  user_id modified  created previous_revision_id  deleted locked  article_id  content title
+    id  revision_number user_message  automatic_log ip_address  user_id modified  created previous_revision_id  deleted locked
+    article_id  content title

     17553 1 Course page automatically created.
-NULL  NULL  2013-07-17 21:53:57 2013-07-17 21:53:57 NULL  0 0 1437  This is the wiki for **edX**'s _edX Demonstration Course_.
+NULL  NULL  2013-07-17 21:53:57 2013-07-17 21:53:57 NULL  0 0
+    1437  This is the wiki for edX's _edX Demonstration Course_.
 DemoX

   The table that follows provides a reference to the characteristics of each field in this file.
 Descriptions of the fields follow the table.

   .. list-table::
      :widths: 15 15 15 15